African-American Cultural Heritage

 American Revolution Museum at Yorktown

-From the first shots fired at the Boston Massacre to the final victory at Yorktown and points in between, classroom presentations and lectures will explore the contributions of both well-known and little-known participants in the Revolutionary War.
+From the first shots fired at the Boston Massacre to the final victory at Yorktown and points in between, exhibits and films explore the contributions of both well-known and little-known participants in the Revolutionary War.

 Among the iconic artifacts of the Revolution on exhibit is a circa 1733 portrait of Ayuba Suleiman Diallo, one of the two earliest known portraits done from life of an African who had been enslaved in the 13 British colonies that became the United States of America.
 Also on display is a first edition of the Phillis Wheatley 1773 volume, “Poems on Various Subjects, Religious and Moral,” the first book to be published by an African American.
 Visitors can learn about diverse Americans – Patriots and Loyalists, women, and enslaved and free African Americans, including Benjamin Banneker, a free African American who became famous in the 1790s as a scientist and writer.
 An interactive exhibit shares accounts of Billy Flora and James Lafayette, an enslaved African American from New Kent County, Va., who successfully spied on the British for the American forces.
 Shown every 30 minutes in the museum theater, “Liberty Fever” features the stories of five people who lived during the American Revolution, including Billy Flora, an African-American hero of the Battle of Great Bridge in 1775.